Order of the British Empire: Gallantry awards

-A silver oak-leaf emblem denoted an award made 'for gallantry' between 1958 and 1974.
+A silver oak-leaf emblem denoted an appointment made "for gallantry" between 1958 and 1974.

 Although initially intended to recognise meritorious service, the order began to also be awarded for gallantry.
 There were an increased number of cases in the Second World War for service personnel and civilians including the merchant navy, police, emergency services and civil defence, mostly MBEs but with a small number of OBEs and CBEs.
-Such awards were for gallantry that did not reach the standard of the George Medal (even though, as appointments to an order of chivalry, they were listed before it on the Order of Wear.
+Such awards were for gallantry that did not reach the standard of the George Medal (even though, as appointments to an order of chivalry, they were listed before it on the Order of Wear).
 In contrast to awards for meritorious service, which usually appear without a citation, there were often citations for gallantry awards, some detailed and graphic.
 From 14 January 1958, these awards were designated Commander, Officer or Member of the Order of the British Empire for Gallantry.

 Any individual made a member of the order for gallantry after 14 January 1958 wears an emblem of two crossed silver oak leaves on the same ribbon as the badge, with a miniature version on the ribbon bar when worn alone.
 When the ribbon only is worn the emblem is worn in miniature.
 It could not be awarded posthumously, and was replaced in 1974 with the Queen's Gallantry Medal (QGM).
 If recipients of the Order of the British Empire for Gallantry received promotion within the order, whether for gallantry or otherwise, they continued to wear also the insignia of the lower grade with the oak leaves; however, they used only the post-nominal letters of the higher grade.